grscheller/scheller-linux-archive/notes/nixNotes.md

    $ nix-env --install --attr nixpkgs.hello
 ```

-where --attr means to use the arguments are attribute paths that select
+where --attr means to select an attribute from the top-level Nix
-attributes from the top-level Nix expression.
-This is faster than using
+expression.
+This is faster than using derivation names and
-derivation names and unambiguous.
-To find out the attribute paths of
+unambiguous.
+To find out the attribute paths of available packages,
-available packages, use nix-env --query --available --attr-path.
+use `nix-env --query --available --attr-path`.

 ```sh
    $ nix-env --query --available --attr-path | grep -i hello